kalyaan09/608_P/README.md

-# Movie Recommendation and k-NN Visualization
+# Movie Recommendation and KNN Visualization

-This repository contains two Jupyter notebooks focused on implementing a **movie recommendation system** and visualizing the **k-Nearest Neighbors (k-NN)** algorithm.
-The project demonstrates how movie recommendation works (using KNN).
+This repository contains two Jupyter notebooks focused on implementing a **movie recommendation system** and visualizing the **k-Nearest Neighbors (KNN)** algorithm.
 ---

 ## 📂 Repository Structure